mvousden/buildbot-lets-explore/README.md

 Things to look at:

- - Create multiple workers with different names and ports.
  - Concurrent builds (with multiple workers).
  - Testing the polling mechanism automatically tests and builds.
  - Connecting the test and build job, so that the build job is triggered by a